Strata-Tech/rainfall_info_automation/README.md

 Requests

 ## Data Preprocessing
-From the NEA API ,I cleansed the JSON file to get the stations and rainfall feed when it rains in a key-value dictionary pair.
+From the calling the API ,I cleansed the JSON file to get the various stations in Singapore and rainfall feed when it rains in a key-value dictionary pair.

 ## Desired Outcome
 From the app , we are able to get automated info on the amount of rainfall at a particular area.
 With this info insurance companies can validate the claims of their clients as well as set dynamic pricing for such insurance plans.